hamlet-io/docs/docs/welcome.md

 ## How do I use it

-Get started with our hands-on [getting started](getting-started/) guide, or learn more about hamlet with our [Foundations documentation.](in-depth/foundations/anatomy)
+Get started with our hands-on [getting started](getting-started/) guide